 PPC verses SEO (search engine optimisation) compares these two search engine marketing techniques and their relative advantages and disadvantages.

-Pay-per-click providers looks at the main providers offering PPC, including Google AdWords, the new MSN adCenter, Yahoo!
+Pay-per-click providers looks at the main providers offering PPC, including Google Ads (AdWords), the new Microsoft Advertising, Yahoo!
 Search Marketing (formerly Overture), Miva, Mirago and Webfinder.
 It highlights the features of each provider and their strengths and weaknesses.